-Applications for SPIN are currently closed, and will reopen on 1 May 2023.
+Applications for SPIN are currently closed, and next open in November.

 All SPIN modules are designed to enable a paediatrician to lead in that area as part of meeting a service need.
 It is vitally important that you articulate the service need for your choice of SPIN on your application form.